parrondo/mql5-json-api/README.md

 5. Attach the script to a chart in Metatrader 5.
 6. Allow DLL import in dialog window.
 7. Check if the ports are free to use. (default:`15555`,`15556`, `15557`,`15558`)

-Tested on macOS Mojave / Windows 10 in Parallels Desktop container.

 ## Documentation